-Loose wiring causes several problems with your portable fireplace.
-Loose wiring causes the flame not to move, prevents the fireplace from turning on, the log set not to glow, or the heater doesn’t provide heat when turned on.
-To fix the problem, first, turn off the power to the device.
+Loose wiring causes several problems with your portable electric fireplace.
+Loose wiring causes the flame not to move, prevents the fireplace from turning on, the log set to not glow, or the heater doesn’t provide heat.
+First, turn off the power to the device to fix the problem.

 Once you turn off the power to the device, open up the back panel and use and go over all the wiring.
 You may have to use a magnifying glass for this.
 Check for frayed wiring or discoloration around the connections.
 Check the cord as it meets the unit’s back; it should be secured solidly to the back.
 Follow the leads to the circuit board and check for proper attachments and any breaks or pinches in the line.

-If you’ve turned on the unit, but no warm comes from the unit itself, then it could either be a blower issue or an issue with the thermostat.
-If the issue isn’t with the thermostat, it could be a motor issue.
+If you’ve turned on the unit, but no warmth comes from the unit itself, it could either be a blower issue or an issue with the thermostat.
+If the problem isn’t with the thermostat, it could be a motor issue.
 Check the circuit panel to find the motor location.
 Once you find the blower compartment, lift the cover to access the wheel and the heating element.

 Check the condition of both the wheel and motor to see if there’s anything obviously broken.
-If the fan only works at certain speeds, or there’s no air at all, then you’ll have to replace the motor.
+If the fan only works at certain speeds, or there’s no air, you’ll have to replace the motor.
 If there’s a clicking noise, there’s also a potential that the unit has gone into overheat protection mode.